mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 13    Goto           0     1     0                    0
 ```

-From the EXPLAIN output, you can see the root page number of the index, the opcodes used to search for data in the index, and the associated values:
+The EXPLAIN output shows the root Page number of the Index, the opcodes used to search within the Index, and the related values for each step:
 ```bash
 1     OpenRead       1     2694  0     k(2,,)         2   root=2694 iDb=0; idx
 ...